Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Conclusion

-Venturing beyond the ground state to obtain arbitrary states based on user-defined restrictions is first of its kind in all flavors of QML.
-Furthermore the systems of our choice happens to be TMDCs, an important class of 2D-periodic systems which have never been studied using any quantum algorithm.
-Periodic systems in general have received scanty attention as far as quantum algorithms are concerned.
-Only two reports exists\cite{kanno2019manybody, Sureshbabu2021} both of which have simulated just the valence band in graphene and hexagonal Boron Nitride (h-BN).
-Further extension of this algorithm can be made to compute operators using Hellmann-Feynmann method~\cite{Oh2009}, to characterize the influence of noise on the algorithm and to see it being extended to study other interesting phenomenon on 2D materials like spin-orbit interaction due to inversion symmetry breaking \cite{PhysRevB.84.153402, Manzeli2017} and Rashba splitting in polar TMDCs\cite{PhysRevB.95.165401} or even effect of strain\cite{Peng2020}.
-From the algorithmic point of view, besides being quadratic scaling in qubit and gate requirements, our algorithm does not have any dependance on oracular objects like qRAM \cite{Ciliberto2017} which is responsible for creating a superposition of all possible basis states and is known to commonly sought in most quantum machine learning modules.
+From the algorithmic point of view, besides being quadratic scaling in qubit and gate requirements and parameter count, our algorithm does not have any dependence on oracular objects like qRAM \cite{Ciliberto2017} which is responsible for creating a superposition of all possible basis states and is known to commonly sought in most quantum machine learning modules.
 As futuristic quantum devices are being developed with proper error mitigation schemes, we expect to have more such cross-pollination between machine learning algorithms and quantum computing with the promise to study electronic structure and dynamics in new complex materials.